MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/update-deployed-via-configuration-manager-fails-install.md

 ## Symptoms

-Visual Studio update deployed using Microsoft Configuration Manager fails to install.
+The Visual Studio update deployed using Microsoft Configuration Manager fails to install.

 You may also see the following message in the installation log: